poeticninja/hapi-ninja/README.md

 ## Credits
-Credit goes to all of the source code, tutorials, and blogs that people have made available.
+Credit goes to all of the open source code that people have made available.

 #### License